JeroenKools/covid19/README.md

 * How reliable is your data?

-I used the data from Johns Hopkins University Center for Systems Science and Engineering, who compiled it from data from the World Health Organization, the Chinese CDC, the US CDC and other organizations.
+I used [this](https://github.com/CSSEGISandData/COVID-19) data from Johns Hopkins University Center for Systems Science and Engineering, who compiled it from data from the World Health Organization, the Chinese CDC, the US CDC and other organizations.

 Of course, there could already be a lot more cases going under the radar, in people who are not being tested.